Tommy Lawrence: Early years

 Lawrence was born Thomas Johnstone in Dailly, Ayrshire, one of three children of Frank and Ruby Lawrence.
 The Lawrence family moved to North West England when Tommy was a child along with elder brother William (Billy) and younger sister Mary.

-On leaving school he worked at Rylands wire factory and played for Croft Village Football Team, and then Warrington Town as an amateur.
+On leaving school he worked at Rylands wire factory and played for Croft Village Football Team, and then Stockton Heath as an amateur.

 Club career

 Liverpool, 1957–1971

 Aged 17, Lawrence was signed by Liverpool under the management of Phil Taylor in 1957.
 He made his first team debut under manager Bill Shankly, playing in a 1–0 defeat against West Bromwich Albion at the Hawthorns on 27 October 1962.
 His first clean-sheet came on 17 November, when Liverpool beat fellow promotion hopefuls Leyton Orient at Anfield 5–0, with Roger Hunt scoring a hat-trick.

 Lawrence went on to retain the No.1 jersey that season making 35 appearances, including 6 ties in Liverpool's run to the FA Cup semi-final at Hillsborough.
-Leicester City were their opponents and prevented the Reds from reaching the 1963 FA Cup Final by winning the game 1–0.
+Leicester City were their opponents and prevented the Reds from reaching the 1963 FA Cup final by winning the game 1–0.
 Liverpool had finished in 8th place in their first season back in the First Division, as their Merseyside rivals Everton won the 1962–63 league championship.
 The following season Lawrence played in 40 league games out of a possible 42, and he also played in 5 cup ties.
 Liverpool won the 1963–64 league championship, four points clear of Manchester United.

 In the 1964–65 season Lawrence and Liverpool were unable to repeat the previous season's achievements, finishing in 7th place and a full 17 points behind winners Manchester United.
-However, a cup run took Liverpool to the 1965 FA Cup Final, where they faced Leeds United at Wembley.
+However, a cup run took Liverpool to the 1965 FA Cup final, where they faced Leeds United at Wembley.
 It was Liverpool's first cup final appearance since 1950, and they had never won the trophy before.
 Both sides had only conceded two goals during their runs to the final.
 Lawrence kept a clean sheet during the 90 minutes of normal time, but Liverpool also could not score so the game went into extra-time.
 After 3 minutes of the extra period Roger Hunt opened the scoring for Liverpool, but the lead lasted just 2 minutes as Billy Bremner scored the equaliser.
 In the 113th minute Ian St John headed the ball home for the winner to seal Liverpool's first F.A.
 Cup victory.

 Lawrence enjoyed more success the following season as the Reds found their league form once more, winning the 1965–66 title by 6 clear points over Leeds.
 Such was Lawrence's form, consistency and durability he missed only a handful of games during eight years as the regular Liverpool goalkeeper.
 He earned the affectionate nickname The Flying Pig because of his ability to dive around the penalty area despite weighing more than 14 st. He is credited with being one of the first sweeper-keepers.